-Prior to installation and usage, thoroughly inspect air compressor for damage or flaws.
+Prior to installation and usage, thoroughly inspect air compressor for damages.

-- Check tank, compressor, compressor motor and pump for any signs of damage or corrosion. - Check all screws, bolts, nuts and fasteners.
-Confirm that they are secure. - Confirm that all fittings, tank petcock and hardware are free of paint, rust and corrosion. - Confirm that all compressor settings are correct prior to set-up and usage.
+- Check tank, compressor, compressor motor, and pump for any signs of damage or corrosion. - Check all screws, bolts, nuts and fasteners, confirm that they are secure. - Confirm that all fittings, tank petcock, hardware and paint, are free from rust and corrosion. - Confirm that all compressor settings are correct prior to start up and usage.